OBSTACLE SPORTS DISCIPLINES

 Individuals and teams compete from 25 meters up to ultra distance in wilderness, stadium, urban, beach and indoor venues.

 OCR 100m at the 2019 South East Asia Games.

-Also known as Adventure Racing, events include sprints of a few hours through Expedition.
+Adventure Racing events include sprints of a few hours through Expedition races of many days.
 Natural terrain obstacles such as mountains, deserts, rivers and oceans are common.
 Teams of 2, 3 or 4 use any means of non-motorized transport to navigate distances up to 1,000 km.
 Sprint Adventure Races were popularized in the 1980’s and 1990’s introducing man-made obstacles, fewer disciplines, less equipment and shorter distances.
 Originally popularized by the Raid Gauloises and Eco-Challenge.

 OBSTACLE COURSE RACING